 BizGrow, a program of Lawyers for Civil Rights, held its annual conference in July 2021.
 This conference included legal clinics where entrepreneurs and small business owners consulted with attorneys on basic legal issues like entity formation and contracts.
-A team of volunteers from Nutter’s Corporate and Transaction Department participated in the BizGrow legal clinics, including Will Bernat, Kelly Dutremble, Josh French, Jeremy Halpern, Portia Keady, Mary Martin, Ellie Myers, and AJ Santaniello.
+A team of volunteers from Nutter’s Corporate and Transaction Department participated in the BizGrow legal clinics, including Will Bernat, Kelly Dutremble, Josh French, Jeremy Halpern, Portia Keady, Mary Moran, Ellie Myers, and AJ Santaniello.

 Nutter Represents Minor From El Salvador Seeking Asylum

 Nutter, in association with Kids In Need of Defense (KIND), represents a client as well as his three siblings, all of whom fled persecution in their native country of El Salvador, in various immigration proceedings.
 Over the course of six years, the client has progressed from detention to full-time lawful employment with a leading financial services institution, in part due to Nutter’s assistance.